WojDob/Taxonomically-Restricted-Genes-Browser/README.md

 ## Repository Contents
 This repository contains all the code used for the analysis and the construction of the REST API.
 The main components are:

 - **Data Analysis Notebooks:** These Jupyter Notebooks were used to identify and analyze the TRGs from the bacterial genomes.
+They are available in the `analysis` directory.

 - **Django REST API:** The API allows users to browse the calculated parameters for each of the identified taxonomically specific genes.
+You can find it in the `specific_gene_browser` directory.

 ### Using the REST API
 The REST API allows users to quickly retrieve detailed data obtained from the analysis of TRGs.
 Users can submit a query containing the name or part of the name of the bacterial taxon of interest to get information about its taxonomic unit and the number of TRGs found within it.